tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 whether he is therefore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bare in mind that a subproduction's permutability only affects the sequence that contains it: no permutation occurs if permutable subproductions are specified in different subsequences (or subprodutions --- permutable or not).
+Bear in mind that a subproduction's permutability only affects the sequence that contains it: no permutation occurs if permutable subproductions are specified in different subsequences (or subprodutions --- permutable or not).
 See the differences in the following two examples:

 **EXAMPLE**